-- (1) Reflects the target and maximum values of cash bonus award to the named executive officers in fiscal 2013.
-The cash bonus award amounts actually earned by the named executive officers in fiscal 2013 are shown in the Summary Compensation Table for fiscal 2013 under the heading "Annual Compensation, Bonus" refer to "Compensation Discussion and Analysis" above for a description of the cash bonus compensation. - (2) The stock options granted in fiscal 2013 are generally exercisable starting one month after the date of grant, with 1/48th of the shares covered thereby becoming exercisable at that time and with an additional 1/48th of the total number of option shares becoming exercisable each month thereafter, with full vesting occurring on the fourth anniversary of the date of grant.
-These options generally expire either five or seven years from the date of grant. - (3) Options are granted at an exercise price equal to the fair market value of the Company's Common Stock, as determined by reference to the closing price reported by the NASDAQ Stock Market LLC on the date of grant.
-Because Mr. Rhea J. Posedel owned more than 10% of the Company's outstanding Common Stock at that time, the exercise prices of any incentive stock option granted to him was set at a 10% premium above the market price on the date of the grant. - (4) Target and maximum cash bonus are calculated based on Mr. Rhea J. Posedel's new salary as of March 5, 2013. - (5) Mr. Larry Anderson is eligible to receive revenue commission instead of cash bonus award.
-Mr. Anderson is eligible to receive \$75,000 at the target worldwide consolidated revenues, plus 0.534% of worldwide consolidated revenues above target worldwide consolidated revenues. - (6) Mr. Kunio Sano, the President of ATS-J, is eligible to receive a bonus of \$10,000 at the target ATS-J revenues, plus 2% of ATS-J revenues above target.
+- (1) Reflects the target and maximum values of cash bonus award to the named executive officers in fiscal 2014.
+The cash bonus award amounts actually earned by the named executive officers in fiscal 2014 are shown in the Summary Compensation Table for fiscal 2014 under the heading "Annual Compensation, Bonus" refer to "Compensation Discussion and Analysis" above for a description of the cash bonus compensation. - (2) The stock options granted in fiscal 2014 are generally exercisable starting one month after the date of grant, with 1/48th of the shares covered thereby becoming exercisable at that time and with an additional 1/48th of the total number of option shares becoming exercisable each month thereafter, with full vesting occurring on the fourth anniversary of the date of grant.
+These options generally expire seven years from the date of grant. - (3) Options are granted at an exercise price equal to the fair market value of the Company's Common Stock, as determined by reference to the closing price reported by the Nasdaq Capital Market on the date of grant. - (4) Mr. Mark Allison is eligible to receive revenue commission instead of a cash bonus award.
+Mr. Allison is eligible to receive \$75,000 at the target worldwide consolidated revenues, plus 0.616% of worldwide consolidated revenues above target worldwide consolidated revenues.

-Outstanding Equity Awards at Fiscal 2013 Year-End
+Outstanding Equity Awards at Fiscal 2014 Year-End

-The following table presents certain information concerning the outstanding equity awards held as of May 31, 2013 by each named executive officer.
+The following table presents certain information concerning the outstanding equity awards held as of May 31, 2014 by each named executive officer.